Azarlak/EvoCiv/docs/CONTRIBUTING.md

 * Gameplay should never need to devolve into rabid clicking, aka <*click-click-click-click-click*>.
 * Strategical/meaningful choices are nice, but not all decisions need to be difficult.
 * Choices where choosing one option locks you out of the other options are often/usually bad.
-* If you're unsure if something fits, feel free to send it in and we'll have a look at it.
-You could also ask us using an issue with the label [Question].
+* If you're unsure about whether something fits, feel free to send it in and we'll have a look at it.
+You could also ask using an issue with the label *Question*.

 ## Coding Conventions (relevant to pull requests only)
+* A couple mistakes or
 * Tabs for indentation, spaces for alignment.
 * Readable code is better than admirable code.